trizen/raku-rosettacode/programming_tasks/D/Determine_if_a_string_is_numeric.md

 # [Determine if a string is numeric][1]

-Perl 6 tries very hard to DWIM (do what I mean).
+Raku tries very hard to DWIM (do what I mean).
 As part of that, numeric strings are by default stored as allomorphic types which can be used as numbers or strings without any conversion.
 If we truly want to operate on strings, we have to explicitly coerce the allomorphs to strings.
-A subtlety that may not be immediately apparent, whitespace, empty strings and null strings may be treated as (False) boolean values in Perl 6, however booleans are allomorphic to numeric, so empty strings will coerce to a numeric value (0), and return as numeric unless specifically checked for.
+A subtlety that may not be immediately apparent, whitespace, empty strings and null strings may be treated as (False) boolean values in Raku, however booleans are allomorphic to numeric, so empty strings will coerce to a numeric value (0), and return as numeric unless specifically checked for.
+Interestingly, the actual strings 'True' and 'False' **don't** evaluate as numeric. (because there are no String | Boolean allomorphs.)